tomtruitt/mintnet/README.md

-First, get a DigitalOcean account and access token.
+First, install `docker-machine` and get a DigitalOcean account and access token.

 To create a testnet on DigitalOcean: